SMU Scholar FAQ

 You can contact Dillon Wackerman, Digital Repository Librarian, at email@example.com for any questions or comments.

-Can e-journals be hosted by the SMU Digital Repository?
+Can e-journals be hosted by SMU Scholar?

 Yes!
 Digital Commons includes a professional-grade peer-review/editorial management module that extends professional publishing services to faculty, students, and other scholars.
 The cost to publish a branded, peer-reviewed journal is $1,500.
 Each journal will be independently managed by its stakeholders, and have separate work flows and approval processes.